Joedahms/Software-Engineering-Project/src/README.md

 ## This folder contains all the source code we have written

 ### logger.ts

-Contains the logger class
+Contains the logger class.
 - class Logger(): Used to clear and add to the log file

 ### main.ts
+Where the magic happens.
+This the entry point into the program.
+It is called in the run script
+when the user enters "./run URL_FILE".

 ### output.ts
-Contains one function
+Contains one function.

 - function writeOutput(string): write a string to standard out (may not need this??)

 ### metric.ts

-Contains the bulk of the code for metric calculations (formerly named test.ts)
+Contains the bulk of the code for metric calculations (formerly named test.ts).
 - abstract class Metric: Defines what each metric class looks like and what it should have
 - class NetScore: Represents an overall score for the package based on all the other metrics
 Calculated based on: ...